denvergeeks/discourse-topic-hover-cards/README.md

 ### Mobile image sizing

-- `image_size_percent_mobile`
+- `mobile_thumbnail_height`
-  Controls the mobile thumbnail height in the bottom-sheet layout.
-Higher values make the mobile image taller.
+  Controls the mobile thumbnail height in pixels for the bottom-sheet layout.

 ## Defaults